iconara/rubydoop/README.md

 [![Build Status](https://travis-ci.org/iconara/rubydoop.png?branch=master)](https://travis-ci.org/iconara/rubydoop)

+_If you're reading this on GitHub, please note that this is the readme for the development version and that some features described here might not yet have been released.
+You can find the readme for a specific version either through [rubydoc.info](http://rubydoc.info/find/gems?q=rubydoop) or via the release tags ([here is an example](https://github.com/iconara/rubydoop/tree/v1.2.0))._

 Rubydoop makes it possible to write Hadoop jobs in Ruby without using the streaming APIs.
 It configures the Hadoop runtime to run your Ruby code in an embedded JRuby runtime, and it provides a configuration DSL that's way nicer to use than Hadoop's `ToolRunner`.

 > _Looking for Rubydoop, Brenden Grace's "Simple Ruby Sugar for Hadoop Streaming"?
 It can still be found at https://github.com/bcg/rubydoop and if you install v0.0.5 from Rubygems, you'll get that gem._